“Peculiar travel suggestions are dancing lessons from God.” ~ Kurt Vonnegut, Cat’s Cradle.

 My greatest adventures, my best memories have been a part of my travel experiences.
 I’ll bet you would likely say the same.

-We look at the trends of the past few years and we begin to believe the wisdom of the pundits.
+At the outset of the Covid-19 travel shutdown, true travel professionals demonstrated their value as never before and have continued to do so through the innumerable cancellation and re-booking cycles of late, right through the resurgence where forced to deal with understaffed suppliers and telephone wait times ranging into hours.
 Hear me now and believe me later.
 The best of you cannot be disintermediated, replaced or displaced.
 Your passion for travel, the pains you take on your client’s behalf are a sacrifice to a greater cause -to a world of personal experience and cultural understanding beyond your knowing.

 I trust you’ll know the opportunity when you see it.